El Dorado: Hernán de Quesada and Philipp von Hutten

 When Jiménez de Quesada departed for Spain, he left his brother Hernán in temporary command of the Muisca province, now known as New Granada.
-When Hernán de Quesada heard the story of El Dorado, he was eager to be the first to find it, and believed that his position in the heart of Colombia, together with the local knowledge of his men, would give him an advantage in the search.
-He consequently organized an expedition to the south, leaving Bogotá in September 1541.
-After a time, suffering greatly from illness and starvation, but urged on by persistent rumours of golden lands ahead, his party turned westward and found themselves in the region of Pasto, an area already colonized by Belalcázar.
-The expedition was here given up as a failure.
+After hearing accounts of El Dorado, Hernán organized an expedition to the south, believing that his position in the heart of Colombia and his men's local knowledge would give him an advantage in the search.
+The expedition left Bogotá in September 1541.
+After suffering from illness and starvation, but encouraged by persistent rumours of golden lands ahead, the party turned westward and reached the region of Pasto, an area already colonized by Belalcázar.
+There the expedition was abandoned as a failure.

-In early 1542, Philipp von Hutten, a German nobleman who had travelled with Hohermuth, set out to find the rich country that he was sure Hohermuth had almost discovered.
-He was joined by Bartholomeus Welser, a member of the merchant banking family who governed Venezuela.
-Leading their men along the edge of the llanos, they came upon the tracks of Hernán de Quesada's south-bound expedition.
-Judging that Quesada would not have deserted his province except in expectation of finding even greater wealth, they decided to follow the same route.
-A native chief informed them that no rich settlements were in that direction, and added that he had received word from neighbouring tribes that the Spaniards who had passed that way earlier were now all dead or dying, but von Hutten believed this to be merely an attempt to distract him from his mission.
+In early 1542, Philipp von Hutten, a German nobleman who had travelled with Hohermuth, set out to find the wealthy land that he believed Hohermuth had nearly reached.
+He was joined by Bartholomeus Welser, a member of the merchant banking family that governed Venezuela.
+Leading their men along the edge of the llanos, they came upon the tracks of Hernán de Quesada's southbound expedition.
+They reasoned that Quesada would not have deserted his province unless he expected to find even greater wealth, and decided to follow the same route.
+An Indigenous chief informed them that there were no rich settlements in that direction and said that he had heard from neighbouring tribes that the Spaniards who had passed that way were dead or dying.
+Von Hutten dismissed this as an attempt to divert him from his mission.

-Towards the end of 1543, on the banks of the Guaviare River, von Hutten heard from the locals that nearby were "enormous towns of very rich people who possessed innumerable wealth".
-He was guided to a village of the Omagua people, and was told that the village chief owned several life-sized effigies of solid gold, and that still richer chieftains lived in the regions beyond.
-The Europeans launched an attack, during which von Hutten and his captain were badly wounded by native lancers.
-The expedition retreated to Coro, with the intention of returning with a larger force.
-Upon their return, however, a Spanish revolt against the Germans resulted in the execution by beheading of Bartholomeus Welser and von Hutten.
+Towards the end of 1543, on the banks of the Guaviare River, von Hutten heard from local people of nearby "enormous towns of very rich people who possessed innumerable wealth".
+He was guided to an Omagua village, where he was told that the chief owned several life-sized effigies of solid gold and that still richer chieftains lived farther beyond.
+The Europeans attacked the village, and von Hutten and his captain were badly wounded by Indigenous lancers.
+The expedition retreated to Coro, intending to return with a larger force.
+By the time they returned, however, a Spanish revolt against the Germans led to the beheading of Bartholomeus Welser and von Hutten.